-Permitted development rights (PDR) are an automatic, national granting of planning permission for certain classes of development on.
+Permitted development rights (PDR) are an automatic, national grant of planning permission for certain classes of development.
 These developments therefore do not need full planning permission from local authorities to go ahead.

 Instead, in what represents a significant deregulation of the planning system, local authorities can only assess an extremely limited set of issues in these cases.
 For example, flood risk and the impact of a proposed PDR scheme on transport and highways.

 Since 2013, the permitted development system has come to cover the conversions of office blocks, agricultural buildings and warehouses into residential properties.
 Regular readers of our blog will know that we have major concerns about the permitted development system.